 Cat Stevens was born Steven Demetre Georgiou before changing his name to Yusuf Islam.
 He is a singer-songwriter and multi-instrumentalist.
-He was hugely succesful in the lae 60s and early 70s in both the UK and US with songs like “Matthew and Son”, “Wild World”, “Peace Train”, “My Lady D’Arbanville”.
+He was hugely successful in the late 60s and early 70s in both the UK and US with songs like “Matthew and Son”, “Wild World”, “Peace Train”, “My Lady D’Arbanville”.
 “The first cut is the deeper”, and others.

 What does Cat Stevens say about his Greek Cypriot upbringing:

 Ironically, considering I have now converted to Islam (and am now called Yusuf Islam), my upbringing was very anti-Muslim.
-Essentially, the Greeks and Turks were enemies, so I adopted the stance of my Greek Cypriot father and hated everything about the Turks, including their religion: ‘Islam’, whatever that meant.
+Essentially, the Greeks and Turks were enemies, so I adopted the stance of my Greek Cypriot father and hated everything about the Turks, including their religion.

-The hot and cold of my parents’ different personalities meant I learned to maintain a kind of balance throughout my life.
 I loved the emotions of my father and the fact that he was so very strong-willed, active and smart.
 But his temper was sometimes a bit much for some of us.
-Our mother, on the other hand, was very cool and collected, and always found time to listen.